-Open rice fields have now been replaced with trendy cafes, bars, restaurants, day spas, yoga retreats, health food shops, fashion boutiques and luxury 5 star villas.
+Open rice fields have now been replaced with trendy cafes, bars, restaurants, day spas, yoga retreats, health food shops, fashion boutiques and luxury Bali villas.
 Canggu is now evolving very quickly into another Seminyak.
-I guess this had to happen given the popularity of the Canggu area and it’s close proximity to Seminyak and the beach.
+I guess this had to happen given the popularity of the Canggu area and its close proximity to Seminyak and the beach.

-Seminyak is still by far the hot spot when it comes to nightlife and shopping in Bali but a recent drive to Canggu has shown that the place is becoming extremely ‘hip’ with local expats and tourist from all over the world preferring to dine, stay and play in Canggu.
+Seminyak is still by far the hot spot when it comes to nightlife and shopping in Bali but a recent drive to Canggu has shown that the place is becoming extremely ‘hip’ with local ex-pats and tourists from all over the world preferring to dine, stay and play in Canggu.

-The evolution of the Canggu area started with the opening of the Potato Head Club in the Petitenget area as well as the opening of the Finns Recreation Club.
-These two cool icons brought the focus of attention away from Seminyak and further north, and this has not stopped.
+The evolution of the Canggu area started with the opening of the Potato Head Club in the Petitenget area as well as the opening of the Finns Recreation Club in Berawa.
+These two cool icons brought the focus of attention away from Seminyak and further north, and this has not stopped with the opening of Cafe Del Mar in Batu Belig.
 For those visitors that make Canggu their holiday destination, they find that they have everything there they need and rarely venture out of the area.

 Where is Canggu?